AND KEEPING CLIENTS

 future payments or does it include the present value of

 b.
-Does the retainer agreement provide that the
+Does the fee agreement provide that the

 contingent fee shall be calculated based upon the cost of